open-goal/jak-project/doc/goal_doc.md

 You cannot use this on dynamically sized member types.
 However, the array size can be determined at runtime.

 ### Static Objects
 You can create a static object with `(new 'static 'obj-type [field-def]...)`.
-For now it must be a structure or basic.
+It can be a structure, basic, bitfield, array, boxed array, or inline array.
 Each field def looks like `:field-name field-value`.
 The `field-value` is evaluated at compile time.
-For now, fields can only be integers, floats, or symbols.
+Fields can be integers, floats, symbols, pairs, strings, or other statics.
+These field values may come from macros or GOAL constants.

+For bitfields, there is an exception, and fields can be set to expression that are not known at compile time.
+The compiler will generate the appropriate code to combine the values known at compile time and run time.
+This exception does not apply to a bitfield inside of another `(new 'static ...)`.

 Fields which aren't explicitly initialized are zeroed, except for the type field of basics, which is properly initialized to the correct type.